American Rally Association

 The American Rally Association is a stage rallying sanctioning body in the United States.
-The organization sanctions the Green APU National Rally Championship.
+The organization was founded by Tim O'Neil, Martin Headland, and Chris Cyr of Team O'Neil Rally School in 2016, and sanctions the ARA National Rally Championship, which is the lone top-level national rally championship in the United States since the demise of Rally America after the 2018 season.
 It is a subsidiary of the United States Auto Club.
-The organization was founded by Tim O'Neil, Martin Headland, and Chris Cyr of Team O'Neil Rally School in 2016.